Postdoctoral Fellow at Harvard Business School

-Welcome!
 I am a postdoctoral fellow at Harvard Business School and the Laboratory for Innovation Science at Harvard (LISH).
-My research focuses on organizations, and lies at the intersection of knowledge production, social networks, diversity and careers.

-I have a PhD in Management Sciences from Northwestern University.
-Before graduate school, I worked in sales and trading, equity research, and retail demand forecasting.
-I have a BSE in Operations Research and Financial Engineering from Princeton University, and an executive MBA from Columbia Business School.
+I have a PhD in Management Science from Northwestern University, a MBA from Columbia Business School and a BSE in Operations Research and Financial Engineering from Princeton University.
+Before graduate school, I worked in sales and trading, equity research, and customer demand forecasting.